S0M3V3RM1N/grimoire-of-operations/README.md

 A living record of tactics, frameworks, and research across the disciplines of cybersecurity.

 This repository serves as both a personal knowledge base and a development ground for tools, playbooks, and written references built through hands-on experience.
 I encourage others on their path of learning to use this repo as a source for quick knowledge checks and review.
-Additionally, if you're dropped into the deep end of security w/ your role and need a guiding hand, I hope that this repo serves you in your pursuit of strengthening your organization security posture while enabling you to feel more confident in yourself.
+Additionally, if you're dropped into the deep end of security w/ your role and need a guiding hand, I hope that this repo serves you in your pursuit of strengthening your organization's security posture while enabling you to feel more confident in yourself.

 ---